Using semicolons and colons accurately can add different effects to your writing and demonstrate a sophisticated use of punctuation.

 'I know what's wrong with her: she's in love.'

-That was a lot of information to take in, let's attempt ten activities to consolidate your knowledge!
+That was a lot of information to take in, let's attempt ten questions to consolidate your knowledge!